sosgasm/ArcaPie/README.md

 [* Decoration](https://github.com/sosgasm/ArcaPie#decoration)

 ## Getting Started
-The 80's kid in me wanted a portable arcade unit.
-So I made one.
+The 80's kid in me wanted a portable arcade unit, so I decided to make one.

-I've got the privilege to have access to a woodworking space, providing all the tools I needed.
-Also I had access to free wood.
+I have the privilege to have access to a woodworking space, providing all the tools and materials needed.
 Basic knowledge of woodworking/some linux based OS/computers/electronics might come handy.
 If you don't have above, find your resources: Friends, fam, local Hackerspace etc.